 Patience - Reflection - Empathy - Sympathy - Selfcare

-P.R.E.S.S. creates time to reflect on our new normal.
-What we are experiencing during this pandemic individually, locally and globally is unprecedented.
+P.R.E.S.S. creates time to reflect on what we are experiencing during this pandemic individually, locally and globally.
 Many of us may be feeling a range of emotions and stressors, combined with our concern for our loved ones, community members and society.
 Although our lives and routines may be altered, we still have a unique opportunity to apply issues of diversity, equity and inclusion concepts in our personal and professional lives.

 How to create an inclusive virtual atmosphere?

 Make sure you allow space for people to share how they are doing as it may take a few minutes to respond.

 - Faculty and staff members should build a digital foundation by holding virtual office hours for students.